Dave86dev/jurassicCards/README.md

 ## Functionality

-- The entire project is actually being developed in React using TypeScript, without relying on external libraries or dependencies, aiming to keep the project as independent as possible.
-The use of libraries such as axios has been dismissed in favor of native fetch methods.
-I have opted for creating a context through useContext, avoiding the need to install technologies like Redux or MobX for managing the overall state of the application.
+As previously mentioned, the entire project is developed in React using TypeScript, deliberately avoiding external libraries or dependencies to maintain as much independence as possible.
+We have chosen not to use libraries like axios, preferring native fetch methods instead.

+The key decision in our development structure was to forego general state managers like Redux Toolkit or Mobx, opting instead for useContext.
+This strategy is designed to ensure that, even with this choice, the app's overall state remains transparent, streamlined, and capable of scaling.

+This fundamental tool enables different views to share a global app state, facilitating cross-information sharing without the need for unnecessary prop spreading or drilling.
+The app's standout feature is its global state management coupled with the ability to make external calls to a Backend, utilizing a 'Backend for Frontend Structure' (BFF Cards), developed in Laravel PHP.
+This backend delivers a modeled data array of objects featuring random dinosaurs from an API.

+Upon receiving the fetched information, users can click on one of the cards, which then displays a link to an external custom page of the selected dinosaur in the control section.
+From there, users can navigate to the external Wikipedia page of the chosen dinosaur.

+Design-wise, the app is exceedingly simple, offering only a desktop version with a minimalist approach.
+The primary motivation behind developing this app was to explore the scalability of useContext in a React TypeScript project and to inspire the development of a new, dinosaur-themed project.
+I aim to develop this project without it taking 65 million years, and I look forward to sharing it with everyone soon.

+I promise it will be worth the wait.

+Welcome...to Jurassic Cards. ;)

 ## Contact